Monday, March 30, 2009

 Fiona Hall - Understorey - Detail

 The piece of work that I chose for the artist Fiona Hall is part of a collection of similar artwork from the Understorey collection produced between 1999-2005.
 The work I chose is made out of small glass beads thread onto wire and attached and curved around to make this flower object.
 Fiona Hall used different shades of green, orange, yellow and browns to create this piece.
 The size of this flower is bigger than the actual size in real life.
 The whole collection is presented together in a glass box with dimensions of 170cm by 140cm by 75cm.
-The collection and piece is a representation of nature and the human's impact on the environment.

 Tracey Moffat - Invocation (2005)